freetalk-fun/devtalk/docs/notebook/soft-skills/work-hard-vs-smart.md

 First off, people can't make perfect plans.
 There is always going to be risk and inefficieny.

-But we can make really good plans!
-Sadly, most people don't know how to do that.
+*But... we can make really good plans!* Sadly, most people don't know how to do that.

 The first major problem is that people often have poorly defined purpose and goals.
 And even mix these two items up together.
 Second, people neglect *(or are unable)* to properly audit or assess the resources available to them, so they choose goals, strategies and tactics that are not realistic.
 Third, they choose strategies and tactics without understanding the results, risks, and side-effects.